Carbonable/carbon-protocol/docs/mint/index.md

 The public sale starts when the corresponding storage boolean becomes true.

-The total amount of token that can be purchased during this step is the total supply minus the reserved supply.
+The total amount of token that can be purchased during this step is the max supply minus the reserved supply minus the supply already minted.